Farseer-NMR/FarSeer-NMR/CONTRIBUTING.md

 # Farseer-NMR code style

-This document follows [PEP8](https://www.python.org/dev/peps/pep-0008/) and gathers rules/suggestions to uniform the coding style of Farseer-NMR.
+This document follows [PEP8](https://www.python.org/dev/peps/pep-0008/) rules and provides additional suggestions to uniform the coding style of Farseer-NMR.
+You can use [flake8](http://flake8.pycqa.org/en/latest/) to enforce yourself these rules with the options: `flake8 --hang-closing --ignore=W293`.
 Please follow these rules when submitting a Pull Request.

 ## Length of line